 What are the Key Components of an IAM Solution?

 Now that we’ve described how an IAM solution can stop attackers, prevent data breaches, and make your job easier, you probably see how an IAM can benefit your organization.
 Keep in mind that not every IAM solution has the same features.
 When looking for an IAM solution, seek one with these capabilities:

 - Authentication: Determines if the person logging in is who they claim to be.
 Usernames and passwords are no longer sufficient for this purpose, however.
-Look for a solution that integrates multi-factor authentication as well.
+Look for a good business password manager system that integrates multi-factor authentication as well.

 - Authorization: This associates users’ access to resources with one or more given systems.
 Since the average company has many more resources than they did just a few years ago, and users often use their personal devices as well to access organizational resources, it is important to choose a tool that can send alerts and mitigate harm if user access deviates from expectations.